matrix-org/matrix-spec-proposals/proposals/2845-thirdparty-api-phone.md

 Matrix spec).

-Clients can assume that this protocol identifier can be used to reach phone numbers on the PSTN and therefore a phone number enetered by the user may be reached using this protocol.
+Clients can assume that this protocol identifier can be used to reach phone numbers on the PSTN and therefore a phone number entered by the user may be reached using this protocol.

 For the `m.protocol.pstn`, the API is generally expected to return only one result,